smb-h/phdr/README.md

 # Persian Handwritten Digit Recognition

+This is done with help of
+    a K-Nearest Neighbors classifier,
+    a Fully connected neural network and
-This is done with help of a K-Nearest Neighbors classifier and Convolution neural network for Persian Handwritten Digit Recognition.
+    a Convolutional neural network for Persian Handwritten Digit Recognition.
 The notebooks are available at

-`notebooks/knn.ipynb` and `notebooks/cnn.ipynb` respectively.
+`notebooks/knn.ipynb`, `notebooks/fcnn.ipynb` and `notebooks/convnn.ipynb` respectively.

 ## Dataset